TeamGloomy/TeamGloomy.github.io/pages/mydoc/btt_octopus_1.1_f429_connected_wifi_8266.md

 Choose the correct corresponding firmware from [here](https://github.com/gloomyandy/DuetWiFiSocketServer/releases){:target="_blank"}.
 * DuetWiFiServer-esp8266-stm32f4.bin for ESP8266
 * DuetWiFiServer-esp32-stm32f4.bin for ESP32
 Remember to rename it to DuetWiFiServer.bin.
-Put it in the sys folder on the SD card.

-{% include important.html content="From 3.3, the DuetWiFiServer.bin file needs to be placed in a folder called firmware.
-This folder should be placed in the root of the SD card."%}
+Put it in a folder called firmware in the SD card.

 ## WiFi